a-coda/lsharp/README.md

 # lsharp
 L# - basic Lisp for .NET

+An exploration of what is possible in C# Expression Trees

 Sort of inspired by hylang (Lisp on Python)

 # todo

+## expressions

 * .NET function calls
 * in-language function calls
 * defun